emagit2810/structure-and-style-guide/README.md

 Simply open [Lovable](https://lovable.dev/projects/1bc2a5b4-4003-4324-9736-64f5cf1048f9) and click on Share -> Publish.

+### Configure the base URL

+The application detects the correct URL automatically.
+During development it uses `window.location.origin`.
+When building for production the URL defaults to `https://www.bvslab.com/`.
+You can override this by setting the `VITE_SITE_URL` environment variable.

 ## Can I connect a custom domain to my Lovable project?

 Yes, you can!